 Sarah Lawrence sex cult leader Larry Ray found guilty on all charges

-A jury convicted Ray of extortion, racketeering, sex trafficking, and several other crimes
+A jury has convicted Ray of extortion, racketeering, sex trafficking, and several other crimes

 Larry Ray, who prosecutors say led a sex cult of students at Sarah Lawrence College, has been found guilty on all charges.